-- segregation of duties between the preparation of valuations and recording into accounting records; - independent third party valuations of the majority of asset-based investments within the portfolio are undertaken annually;
+- segregation of duties between the preparation of valuations and recording into accounting records; - independent third party valuations of the majority of the asset-based investments within the portfolio are undertaken annually; - reviews of valuations are carried out by the Valuation Committee and reviews of financial reports are carried out by the operations partner of the Manager, Albion Capital Group LLP;

-- reviews of valuations are carried out by Albion's Valuation Committee (who are independent of the investment team) and reviews of financial reports are carried out by the operations partner of the Manager, Albion Capital Group LLP; - bank reconciliations are carried out monthly by the Manager; - all published financial reports are reviewed by the Manager's Compliance department; - the Board reviews financial information; and - a separate Audit and Risk Committee of the Company reviews financial information (including valuations) to be published.
+- bank reconciliations are carried out monthly by the Manager; - all published financial reports are reviewed by the Manager's compliance department; - the Board reviews financial information; and - a separate Audit Committee of the Company reviews financial information (including valuations) to be published.

 As the Board has delegated the investment management and administration to Albion Capital Group LLP, the Board feels that it is not necessary to have its own internal audit function.
 Instead, the Board has access to Azets, which, as internal auditor for Albion Capital Group LLP from 2021, undertakes periodic examination of the business processes and controls environment at Albion Capital Group LLP, and ensures that any recommendations to implement improvements in controls are carried out.
-During the year, the Audit and Risk Committee and the Board reviewed internal audit reports prepared by Azets.
-The Board will continue to monitor its system of internal control in order to provide assurance that is operates as intended.
+During the year, the Audit Committee and the Board reviewed internal audit reports prepared by the Manager's previous internal auditor, PKF Littlejohn LLP.

 In addition to this, Ocorian Depositary (UK) Limited, the Company's external Depositary, provides cash monitoring, asset verification, and oversight services to the Company and reports to the Board on a quarterly basis.
-The Board and the Audit and Risk Committee will continue to monitor its system of internal control in order to provide assurance that it operates as intended.
+The Board and the Audit Committee will continue to monitor its system of internal control in order to provide assurance that it operates as intended.